mohitpai/journey-optimizer.en/help/using/action/consent.md

 The **Required marketing action**, defined when configuring the custom action, is displayed at the top of the screen.

 You can define an **Additional marketing action** to set the type of custom action.
 This allows you to define the purpose of the custom action in this journey.
-In addition to the required marketing action which is usually specific to a channel, you can define an additionnal marketing action which will be specific to the custom action in this particupar journey.
+In addition to the required marketing action, which is usually specific to a channel, you can define an additional marketing action which will be specific to the custom action in this particular journey.
 For example: a workout communication, a newsletter, fitness communication, etc. Both the required marketing action and the additional marketing action will apply.

 Click the **Refresh policies** button, at the bottom of the screen, to update and check the list of policies taken into consideration for this custom action.
 The following data is taken into account for consent: